Deloitte Case Interview Prep: Everything You Need to Know

 Next, you’ll need to decompose the overall business problem into smaller, more manageable issues.
 Identify what would need to be true in order for you to recommend a particular course of action.

 To do this, it will be helpful to put together a framework, which is a tool that helps you organize your ideas and thoughts into different categories.
-To learn how to create outstanding frameworks, review this comprehensive case interview framework guide.
+For a complete guide on how to create tailored and unique frameworks for each case, check out our article on case interview frameworks.

 3. Summarize specific issues and findings